 - store the subscription.

-If the AF successfully processed and accepted the received HTTP PATCH request, the AF shall partial update an "Individual AF VFL Inference Subscription" resource, and shall respond with:
+If the AF successfully processed and accepted the received HTTP PATCH request, the AF shall partially update an "Individual VFL Inference Subscription" resource, and shall respond with:

 - HTTP "204 No Content" response (as shown in figure 5.3.2.2.4-1, step 2a); or

-- HTTP "200 OK" response (as shown in figure 5.3.2.2.4-1, step 2b) with a response body containing a representation of the updated subscription in the VflInferSubPatch data type.
+- HTTP "200 OK" response (as shown in figure 5.3.2.2.4-1, step 2b) with a response body containing a representation of the updated subscription in the VflInferSub data type.

-If the immediate reporting indication in the "immRep" attribute within the within the "ReportingInformation" structure in the "vflReportInfo" attribute sets to "true" during the event subscription, the AF shall include the reports of the subscribed events, if available, as the "vflInferResults" attribute in the HTTP PATCH response.
+If the immediate reporting indication is applicable during the event subscription update considering the "reportingReqs" attribute within the in the VflInferSub and VflInferAnaSub data structures on the event subscription or the event subscription update, the AF shall include the reports of the subscribed events, if available, as the "vflInferResults" attribute in the HTTP PATCH response.

 If any error occurs when processing the HTTP PATCH request, the AF shall send an HTTP error response as specified in clause 6.2.7.